DigitalSurvival/Stage7/docs/configuration options.md

     netmount <export> <type> <mountpoint> [mountopts]

   Parameters:
-    export     - Path to the network filesystem (such as 1.2.3.4:/some/export). type       - Network filesystem type (such as nfs, smbfs, cifs, etc.). mountpoint - The directory to mount the filesystem. mountopts  - Additional options to use when mounting.
+    export     - path to the network filesystem (such as 1.2.3.4:/some/export). type       - network filesystem type (such as nfs, smbfs, cifs, etc.). mountpoint - the directory to mount the filesystem. mountopts  - additional options to use when mounting.

-bootloader - Specify the bootloader to use (defaults to grub2 unless chroot install).
+bootloader - Specify the bootloader to use (defaults to Grub2).

   Usage:
     bootloader <bootloader>

   Parameters:
-    bootloader - The name of the bootloader to use (such as grub-legacy, lilo, or grub2).
+    bootloader - the name of the bootloader to use (such as grub-legacy, lilo, or grub2).

 logger - Specifies the system logger to use (defaults to syslog-ng).